-Whether the doctor simply doesn’t perform adequate monitoring or the hospital doesn’t have a surgeon on staff available to perform a timely emergency C-section, a delay in the surgery could have catastrophic consequences for the expectant mother and her unborn child.
+Whether the doctor simply doesn’t perform adequate monitoring or the hospital doesn’t have a surgeon on staff available to perform timely emergency surgery, the failure to perform a C-section could have catastrophic consequences for the expectant mother and her unborn child.
 Substantial delays in medical care can sometimes be grounds for medical malpractice claims in the future.

-Research published as far back as 1990 has shown that delays of more than thirty minutes for a c-section delivery can increase the risk of infant injury by as much as 50%.
-Research since then has only corroborated the risks of delayed c-sections.
-Even in the event that both mother and child survived a drastically delayed c-section, the risk for birth injuries, such as cerebral palsy, increases as time marches on.
+Research published as far back as 1990 has shown that delays of more than thirty minutes for a C-section delivery can increase the risk of infant injury by as much as 50%.
+Research since then has only corroborated the risks of delayed C-sections.
+Even in the event that both mother and child survive a drastically delayed C-section, the risk for birth injuries, such as cerebral palsy, increases as time marches on.

-Given that surgical set-up takes time, doctors need to be ready to move quickly when symptoms of fetal distress present during labor.
-Medical knowledge is so straightforward that many doctors will begin to rush women into surgery as soon as they witness any sign of problems during the delivery such as meconium in the amniotic fluid or changes in fetal heart rate.
+Given that surgical set-up takes time, doctors need to be ready to move quickly when symptoms of fetal distress are present during labor.
+Medical knowledge is so straightforward that many doctors will begin to rush women into surgery as soon as they witness any sign of problems during delivery, such as meconium in the amniotic fluid or changes in fetal heart rate.

-The consequences of the mistakes made by a physician during your labor won’t affect them nearly as much as it will you and your family.
-From the increased cost of medical care to difficulties balancing a career with the care the child needs, many problems stem from preventable birth injuries.
+The consequences of the mistakes made by a physician during your labor won’t affect them nearly as much as they will you and your family.
+Many problems stem from preventable birth injuries, from the increased cost of medical care to difficulties balancing a career with the care the child needs.